 Mark Faressa, Vice-President & Treasurer

 Mark Faressa co-founded Sun, Moon & Stars with his wife, Christine, and is an incredible part of its support system.
 He holds a bachelor’s degree in management and has an extensive background in purchasing and inventory management.
-Mark currently works for the Watertown Board of Education while running a successful direct sales business.
+Mark currently works for Swift Middle School while running a successful direct sales business.